West Liberty University Board of Governors named Dr. W. Franklin Evans as the university’s 37th president on Nov. 19, 2020.

 Previously he served as vice president of academic affairs at Virginia Union University in Richmond, Va., where he was instrumental in leading the institution through a successful reaffirmation of accreditation and establishing an Honors College, along with both a bachelor’s of fine arts and master’s in education degrees.

-He also has worked at Elizabeth City State, J. F. Drake State Technical College, Alabama Agricultural and Mechanical University, and Tennessee State University.
+He has worked at Elizabeth City State, J. F. Drake State Technical College, Alabama Agricultural and Mechanical University, and Tennessee State University.

 In 1994, Evans earned a doctoral degree in higher education administration from Georgia State University.
 He earned a degree in journalism, middle childhood education, curriculum and instruction, as well as administration and supervision from Georgia State University.
 He earned a bachelor’s degree in entomology from the University of Georgia in 1984.